 Combat is played out in rounds, with each Round divided into a series of Phases.
 To conduct a Round of combat, use the following sequence until either you or the enemy is eliminated:

 - 1. Command Skill Check

 - 2. Combat Range Determination

+- 3. Activate Units

-- 3. Generate Wounds
+- a.
+Generate Wounds

+- b.
+Assign Wounds

-- 4. Attack Resolution
+- 4. Remove Casualties

 7.1.
 Command Skill Check